dmak/jaxb-xew-plugin/README.md

   2. If there are class fields, that refer the candidate by e.g. `@XmlElementRef` annotation
 * Visit all classes again to replace the property having the candidate class type with collection plus `@XmlElementWrapper` annotation.
 On this step getters/setters are update and ObjectFactory methods are corrected.
 Also lazy initialization policy is applied.
 * Candidates which are still marked for removal are finally removed (and ObjectFactory is updated accordingly).

+There are many pitfalls in JAXB Code Model API, which are forcing the developer to use dirty tricks (like acessing private fields) in order to implement the manipulation of code model.
+Among others:

+* [JAXB-784](http://java.net/jira/browse/JAXB-784) is about NPE in `JAnnotationUse#getAnnotationMembers()` method.
+* [JAXB-884](https://java.net/jira/browse/JAXB-884) is about ClassCastException in `JAnnotationArrayMember#annotations()` method.
+* [JAXB-878](https://java.net/jira/browse/JAXB-878) and [JAXB-879](https://java.net/jira/browse/JAXB-879) describe the lack of public getters for class fields.
+* [JAXB-957](https://java.net/jira/browse/JAXB-957) mentions what need to be added to make it possible for the inner class to be moved to another class or package.
+* [JAXB-883](http://java.net/jira/browse/JAXB-883) does not allow to learn if "simpleMode" setting is enabled, which in its turn controls plural form for collection property names.
+There are however some more difficulties to overcome.

 ## Authors